MuchenduOnIt/Monty/README.md

 2. Implement the pop opcode.
 3. Implement the swap opcode.
 4. Implement the add opcode.
 5. Implement the nop opcode.
+(No operation)